startino/futino/apps/bapta/src/routes/tours/8-days-family-safari/+page.md

 ### DAY 5: KARATU NGORONGORO CRATER

-Depart Karatu after breakfast for Ngorongoro Conservation Area.
-Descend into the Ngorongoro Crater, a world heritage site and home to diverse wildlife, including the endangered black rhinos.
-Enjoy a packed lunch at the hippo pool before ascending the crater and checking in to your accommodation on the crater rim.
+Drive to Ngorongoro Conservation Area and descend to the Ngorongoro Crater.
+Witness the unique ecosystem and wildlife of this world heritage site.

 - **Destination:** Ngorongoro Crater
 - **Accommodation:** Ngorongoro Serena Safari Lodge / Ngorongoro Lion’s Paw